ratl-dev/KubrikAi/README.md

-# 📚 Table of Contents – *KubrikAI: The Cinematic Language Model for Data*
+# *KubrikAI: The Cinematic Language Model for Data*

 > *“KubrikAI doesn’t just translate SQL – it tells the story your data is trying to whisper.”*